openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 - As a developer of a component (that does not, or only partially implements a profile), I want to get information about any monitors that are not yet implemented for any of the supported profiles that are offered.
-- As a component owner (that implements a profile), I want to verify if all the profile metrics are present in the cluster, and which of the profile monitors are affected if not.
+- As a developer of a component (that implements a profile), I want to verify if all the profile metrics are present in the cluster, and which of the profile monitors are affected if not.
 Also, I want additional information to narrow down where these metrics are exactly being used.